Kanye West Wants Kim Kardashian To Run For President, Per ‘Hollywood Life’

 Kardashian also asked the prisoners about what they are worried about upon finally being released, and if they have any hopes or dreams about what they would like to achieve following their exit from jail.

-As many fans know, Kim has been working with current President, Donald Trump, and his staff at The White House.
-Recently TMZ caught up with rapper Offset, who says that Kim Kardashian would get his vote.
+As many fans know, Kim has been working with President Donald Trump and his staff at the White House.
+Recently, TMZ caught up with rapper Offset, who says that Kim Kardashian would get his vote.

 “Kim for president man.
 She letting people out of jail that don’t deserve to stay in, hell yeah she deserves to be president.
-Ain’t no other president doing that sh–, going and getting those folks and helping those folks get out.
+Ain’t no other president doing that sh**, going and getting those folks and helping those folks get out.
 I mean she’s helping black folks,” he said.

-It seems that Kanye West agreed with Offset, and even took to Twitter to repost the article, after it’s been rumored he’s thought of his own Presidential run in 2020.
+It seems that Kanye West agrees with Offset, and even took to Twitter to repost the article, after it’s been rumored he’s thought of his own presidential run in 2020.

 As previously reported by the Inquisitr, Kim Kardashian and Kanye West are rumored to be having some relationship issues.
 After the rapper made the comment that he believed slavery was a choice, sources claim that the reality star insisted he apologize, and even threatened divorce.